vshcheglov/k8test/README.md

 In the current `supervisord.conf`, there are 180 consumer processes.
 Therefore, you need to increase your `max_connections` by 180.

+## Cron

+If you are testing and prefer not to wait for cron execution, you can manually run cron jobs to populate the queues by entering the Docker container after it run and executing the cron jobs.
+Alternatively, you can adjust the `cron.conf` to run cron jobs every minute.

 ## Importing test data
 If you want to test the application, you can create a test MySQL database and then import its schema: